aurelien-brabant/three-words-nft/README.md

 ## Setup

-If you want to deploy this contract, you need to provide two environment variables that are going to be used by the hardhat config (`./hardhat.config.js`).
+If you want to deploy this contract, you need to provide a few environment variables that are going to be used by the hardhat config (`./hardhat.config.js`).

-- `ALCHEMY_API_KEY`: An [Alchemy API key] which you can get by creating an account on their website and creating a project
+- `ALCHEMY_API_KEY`: An [Alchemy API key](https://www.alchemy.com) which you can get by creating an account on their website and creating a project
 - `ETH_PRIVATE_KEY`: The private key attached to your ethereum account, which of course **must stay private at any cost**.
-- `ETHERSCAN_API_KEY`: Your etherscan API key will be required by the config if you want to verify your solidity contract.
+- `ETHERSCAN_API_KEY`: Your [Etherscan](https://etherscan.io/) API key will be required by the config if you want to verify your solidity contract.

 For that you can either `export` these variables into your current shell environment or use a `.env` file in conjunction with a package like [dotenv](https://www.npmjs.com/package/dotenv)
 ## Deploy contract locally